-Helen Lao is a senior economist in the Canadian Economic Analysis Department.
-Her responsibilities include forecast and analysis of inflation and house prices.
-Prior to joining the Bank, Helen was an economist at the Office of the Parliamentary Budget Officer for four years.
+Helen Lao is a principal economist in the United States Division.
+Prior to joining the International Economic Analysis Department, Helen was a senior economist in the Canadian Economic Analysis Department.
+Prior to joining the Bank, she worked as an economist at the Office of the Parliamentary Budget Officer for four years.
 Helen received her Master of Arts, Economics, from the University of Toronto.

 We provide an updated evaluation of the value of various measures of core inflation that could be used in the conduct of monetary policy.
 We find that the Bank of Canada’s current preferred measures of core inflation—CPI-trim, CPI-median and CPI-common—continue to outperform alternative core measures across a range of criteria.